Abra Cadabra (film)

-Abra Cadabra is a 1983 Australian animated fantasy comedy film written and directed by Alexander Stitt, based loosely on the tale of the Pied Piper of Hamelin.
+Abra Cadabra is a 1983 Australian animated fantasy comedy film written, co-produced and directed by Alexander Stitt, based loosely on the tale of the Pied Piper of Hamelin.
 Starring John Farnham and Jacki Weaver, it is the first ever animated feature film to be made in 3-D.

 The film was theatrically released in stereoscopic 3D as well as in a regular version.